-- You will submit your code for testing using the web-based CSCE turnin facility, which is described here: https://wiki.cse.tamu.edu/index.php/Turning in Assignments on CSNet - You should include a Word document that shows example program traces (transcripts) for your A search. - You should also include a table of performance metrics for things such as number of iterations (goal tests), maximum queue size, mean solution path length, etc., either for ≥5 selected block-stacking problems, or averaged over ≥5 randomly chosen start/goal combinations. - Include a written description of how your heuristic works, or what it is based on, or the logic behind it.
+- You will submit your code for testing using the web-based CSCE turnin facility, which is described here: https://wiki.cse.tamu.edu/index.php/Turning in Assignments on CSNet - You should include a Word document with instructions on how to compile and run your program, along with a transcript that shows example program traces (transcripts) for your A search. - You should also include a table of performance metrics for things such as number of iterations (goal tests), maximum queue size, mean solution path length, etc., either for ≥5 selected block-stacking problems, or averaged over ≥5 randomly chosen start/goal combinations. - Include a written description of how your heuristic works, or what it is based on, or the logic behind it.
 Briefly address whether it is admissible or not (an informal argument will suffice).